Performance Creative · San Diego, CA

 Paid SocialUGCAnimationAI

-Helped rebuild how creative was produced and tested across 6 regulated health service lines.
-Ran per-service-line "Ad-topsy" analysis, redesigned the creative cadence, and facilitated a live strategic workshop with client leadership in NYC.
+Rebuilt how creative was produced and tested across 6 regulated health service lines.
+Ran per-service-line "Ad-topsy" analysis, redesigned the creative cadence, and facilitated a live working session with Nurx and Keeps leadership to align on how creative testing, iteration, and production would operate across service lines going into 2025.

 assets over 18 months

-Problem Scale paid social across 6 service lines (birth control, acne, anti-aging, mental health, eyelash, melasma) - each with different audiences, compliance constraints, and creative patterns.
-High volume wasn't working.
-No framework for what "winning" actually looked like.
+Problem Scale paid social across 6 service lines (birth control, weight management, acne, anti-aging, mental health, eyelash, melasma) - each with different audiences, compliance constraints, and creative patterns.
+High volume of ads, quick fatigue in market and client had no framework for what "winning" actually looked like.

 Result Identified durable, service-line-specific controls: pill pack + convenience for BC, hormonal specificity for acne, UGC + clinical proof for anti-aging.
 Shifted the team away from launching huge batches of disconnected ads and toward more structured iteration.